intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 For instance, QUIC replaces TCP for various application and protects all end-to-end signals to only be accessible by the endpoint, ensuring evolvability {{RFC9000}}.
-QUIC does expose information dedicated for on-path elements to consume by design explicit signal for specific use cases, such as the Spin bit for latency measurements or connection ID that can be used by load balancers {{I-D.ietf-quic-manageability}} but information is limited to only those use cases.
-Each new use cases requires additional action.
+QUIC does expose information dedicated for on-path elements to consume by using explicit signals for specific use cases, such as the Spin bit for latency measurements or connection ID that can be used by load balancers {{I-D.ietf-quic-manageability}}.
+But information is limited to only those use cases.
+Each new use case requires additional action.

 Designing explicit signals between applications and network elements, and ensuring that all other information is appropriately protected,